 Indeed, it took nearly 40 minutes for first responders to extricate some of the victims from the limo.

 “I shudder to think what would have happened if this vehicle had caught fire,” NTSB board member Robert Sumwalt noted.

-Roper, the WalMart driver, was later charged with one count of vehicular homicide and several counts of assault by auto, with authorities saying they believed he had dozed off behind the wheel.
+Roper was later charged with one count of vehicular homicide and several counts of assault by auto, with authorities saying they believed he had dozed off behind the wheel.
 He pleaded not guilty.